MIDS-scaling-up/v2/week05/hw/README.md

 1. How does a low `--learning_rate` (step 7) value (like 0.005) affect the precision?
 How much longer does training take?
 1. How about a `--learning_rate` (step 7) of 1.0?
 Is the precision still good enough to produce a usable graph?
 1. For step 8, you can use any images you like.
 Pictures of food, people, or animals work well.
 You can even use [ImageNet](http://www.image-net.org/) images.
 How accurate was your model?
 Were you able to train it using a few images, or did you need a lot?
 1. Run the script on the CPU (see instructions above) How does the training time compare to the default network training (section 4)?
+Why?
-1. Try the training again, but this time do `export ARCHITECTURE="inception_v3"` Do you notice the CPU vs GPU difference now?
+1. Try the training again, but this time do `export ARCHITECTURE="inception_v3"` Are CPU and GPU training times different?
 1. Given the hints under the notes section, if we trained Inception_v3, what do we need to pass to replace ??? below to the label_image script?
 Can we also glean the answer from examining TensorBoard?
 ```
 python -m scripts.label_image --input_layer=??? --input_height=??? --input_width=???  --graph=tf_files/retrained_graph.pb --image=tf_files/flower_photos/daisy/21652746_cc379e0eea_m.jpg